-12.8.2 Downloading the report in command line
+13.8.2 Downloading the report in command line

-- 1. Log on to the SMC server via the console port or in SSH using the "root" account. - Enter the command smc-diag or smc-diag --help in order to obtain details on the possible options.
+- 1. Log on to the SMC server via the console port or in SSH. - Enter the command smc-diag or smc-diag --help in order to obtain details on the possible options.
 The report is presented as a tar.gz archive with its name containing the date and time of creation.
 The report is generated by default in the /tmp folder. - 3.
 Double-click on the index.html file to open the report in HTML format.